Optical skyrmions and other topological quasiparticles of light

-\textbf{Spin skyrmions.} In contrast to time-varying field-skyrmion lattices, static optical skyrmions can be constructed from the spin vectors (spin angular momentum, SAM) of the evanescent electromagnetic field.
-Such optical skyrmions are most closely related to their magnetic counterparts and can exist as individual isolated quasiparticles~\cite{du2019deep} as well as form lattices~\cite{lei2021photonic} in the evanescent fields carrying optical angular momentum (OAM).
-Spin-skyrmions also are of N\'eel-type (Fig.~\ref{f2}\textbf{b}).
-It was reported that the radial $k\pi$-twist structures of the spin-skyrmion possess deep-subwavelength features, opening a new pathway for super-resolution imaging and microscopy~\cite{du2019deep}.
+The radial $k\pi$-twist structures of the spin-skyrmion possess deep-subwavelength features, opening a new pathway for super-resolution imaging and microscopy~\cite{du2019deep}.
 On the other hand, exploiting the angular momentum control of the incident vector vortex beams, the spin skyrmions can also provide a new platform to study strong spin-orbital interaction~\cite{li2020mapping,shi2020strong,shi2021transverse,lei2021optical}.
 Plasmonic spin field has recently been also used to tailor more complex skyrmionic structures, such as the merons with fractional topological charges~\cite{dai2020plasmonic,xiong2021polaritonic}, whereby a novel quasiparticle triplet-meron structure were designed and generated (Fig.~\ref{f2}\textbf{c}), with nanometric and femtosecond space-time resolution~\cite{dai2020plasmonic}.\\[4pt]

 \textbf{Unifying field- and spin-skyrmion manifestations.} The symmetry considerations completely determine the topology of the evanescent electromagnetic field either through interference or spin-orbit coupling in the case of OAM carrying beams~\cite{lei2021photonic}.
-Spin-skyrmion and spin-meron lattices are formed due to a broken rotational symmetry of the field with orbital angular momentum, with 6-fold symmetry being responsible for a skyrmion lattice and 4-fold symmetry for a meron lattice in the appropriately shaped resonator (Fig.~\ref{f2}\textbf{d})~\cite{lei2021photonic,ghosh2021topological,zhang2022optical}.
-In the absence of the spin-orbit coupling, in the case when the field is not carrying topological charge, instead of spin-skyrmions, field-skyrmion lattices are formed, thus connecting two types of optical skyrmion manifestations.
-The spin-skyrmion and spin-meron textures correspond to the lowest energy of the electromagnetic field configuration, therefore, energetically stable.\\[4pt]
+Spin-skyrmion and spin-meron lattices are formed due to a broken rotational symmetry of the field with orbital angular momentum, with 6-fold symmetry being responsible for a skyrmion lattice and 4-fold symmetry for a meron lattice in the appropriately shaped resonator (Fig.~\ref{f2}\textbf{d})~\cite{lei2021photonic,ghosh2021topological,zhang2022optical,ghosh2023spin}.
+In the absence of the spin-orbit coupling, in the case when the field is not carrying OAM, instead of spin-skyrmions, field-skyrmion lattices are formed, thus connecting two types of optical skyrmion manifestations.
+The spin-skyrmion and spin-meron textures correspond to the lowest energy of the electromagnetic field configuration, therefore, energetically stable.